pyeventsourcing/eventsourcing/README.md

 **Collections** — Event sourced collections, for modelling different kinds of multiplicity.

-**Fast Forwarding** — Of entities to latest published event, used with snapshots and also when optimistic currency control exceptions are encountered.

 **Optimistic Concurrency Control** — Makes sure a distributed application doesn't become inconsistent due to concurrency.
 Implemented using optimistic concurrency controls in the adapted database.
 With Cassandra, this accomplishes